thegeeklabs/yodu.ai/docs/ALGORITHM.md

 - Recommender waits for X seconds, then makes a final list.
 - Based on algo_spec, Recommender then filters, sorts & cleans up the list.
 - The list is then returned to the user.
-- Each request must specif `offset` & `limit`.
+- Each request must specific `offset` & `limit`.
 These values are passed to each provider.

 ## Auto-balancing Recommder System
 To make the items are specific to each user.
 Yodu calculates a user_meta.
 This user_meta contains stats on which